oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 The first bytes of the stream, often called the *preamble*, store the uncompressed file length as a `varint` value, which is in the range [0, 2^32).
 A `varint` consist of a series of bytes, where the lower 7 bits are data and the upper bit is set if there are more bytes to be read.
 For example, an uncompressed length of 64 would be stored as 0x40, and an uncompressed length of 2097150 (0x1FFFFE) would be stored as {0xFE, 0xFF, 0x7F}.
 Thus, the uncompressed length is stored in the first bytes of the stream, using a maximum of 5 bytes.

 #### Compressed Data Stream Format
-After the 1 to 5 byte preamble comes the compressed data stream.
+After the 1 to 5 byte preamble is the compressed data stream.
 The compressed data format contains two types of elements: literal strings and copies.
 A literal string is a sequence of characters, while a copy is a {length, distance} pair that instructs the decoder to go back *distance* characters in the past and copy *length* of them.

 Each element starts with a tag byte, as illustrated in the following figure.